 To a small sauce pan add the mirin, soya sauce, sugar and sake and bring to a boil.

-Simmer for 10 - 15 minutes and continue to cook for 10-15 minutes until slightly thickened.
+Simmer for 10 - 15 minutes until slightly thickened.

 Salmon & Rice